Miminenka/english-for-designers/02-first-impression/index.md

 <!-- Presentations do not need to be a PDF, you may link elsewhere, such as Figma, YouTube, etc. -->
 <!-- Consider adding navigation to each section (About, Featured Projects, Notes, etc.) -->

-- [View Presentation](img/surname-draft-first-impression-2023.pdf) (PDF) <!-- Add helpful hint as to what kind of file or destination is here. -->
 - [A little bit about me](#a-little-bit-about-me)
 - [A Selection Of My Projects](#a-selection-of-my-projects)